 Employees will be trained on prohibitions against illicit discharges and water quality impacts.
 Generally, the training will be done separately by departments (some will be lumped together), so that the training can be customized to the job duties of those in each department.
-MS4 employees whose job duties may impact storm water will be trained in pollution prevention (especially as related to performing job duties/procedures), permit requirements, water quality concerns.
+MS4 employees and contract staff whose job duties may impact storm water will be trained in pollution prevention (especially as related to performing job duties/procedures), permit requirements, water quality concerns.
 Training or review of the IDDE program (from identifying illicit discharges through reporting them) will be included in the department trainings annually.

-In preparation for the implementation of new construction and post-construction requirements, staff involved in permitting, plan review, inspection, and enforcement will be trained.
+For construction and post-construction requirements, staff involved in permitting, plan review, inspection, and enforcement will be trained.
 Each will be trained in implementing the new requirements as related to their job duties.
+These trainings will be done annually; newly hired employees will be trained immediately upon hire.
+Training records will be kept on file and will include dates, course agenda, names and positions of attendees.